dannycab/phy481msu/assignments/homework5.md

 1. Assuming charge per length $+\lambda$ and $-\lambda$ on the inner and outer cylinders, derive a formula for the voltage difference $\Delta V$ between the cylinders.
 2. Assuming infinitely long cylinders, find the **energy stored per length (W/L)** inside this capacitor. *Notice we are asking for the energy per unit length, the answer is not infinity!*  Let's do it two ways so we can check:
-* Integrate the energy density stored in the E field .
-Write your answer in terms of $\Delta V$.
 * Find the capacitance per length ($C/L$) of this system, and then use stored energy $W = \frac{1}{2} C (\Delta V)^2$.
+* Integrate the energy density stored in the E field.
 3. Based on your answers to part 2, where in space would you say this energy is physically stored?
 4. Estimate the capacitance per meter of the coaxial cable that the cable company uses to send TV signals into homes.
 Justify any assumptions.
 5. This model is also excellent for "axons", which are long cylindrical cells (basically coax cables) carrying nerve impulses in your body and brain.
 Estimate the capacitance (in SI metric units, Farads) of your sciatic nerve. *Assumptions - the sciatic nerve is the longest in your body, it has a diameter of roughly 1 micron, and a length of perhaps 1 m.
-Note that axons generally have a value of b which is very close to a (i.e. the gap is extremely tiny, b-a is about 1 nanometer. ) so you can simplify your expression using ln(1+\epsilon)\approx\epsilon.*
+Note that axons generally have a value of b which is very close to a (i.e. the gap is extremely tiny, b-a is about 1 nanometer. ) so you can simplify your expression using $ln(1+\epsilon)\approx\epsilon$.*

 ## 3. What is a farad?